Center for US-China Arts Exchange: Early Programs for Master Artists

 Arthur Miller, Chou Wen-Chung, and Cao Yu at Columbia University, 1980.

 In 1979, China's sudden accessibility to American visitors sparked interest in the arts world.
 Once the opening of the center was announced, the office received requests from both the general public as well as from many distinguished artists and cultural figures who wanted to be among the first to go.
 At a time when few people were able to make arrangements on their own, the Center took on the role of organizing exchanges in the arts with China.

 During the first few years of operation, the Center accommodated many requests from artists who wanted to travel to China.
 In 1979, violinist Isaac Stern made a performance tour across China with pianist David Golub, and the Center assisted in the production of the award-winning documentary "From Mao to Mozart: Isaac Stern in China."
 Arthur Miller directed the first Chinese-language production of "Death of a Salesman" with the Beijing Peoples' Arts Theater; and opera star Luciano Pavarotti performed in China for vast audiences—bigger than those for opera performances in the United States.
 George White of the Eugene O'Neill Theatre Center directed the Chinese-language production of the Broadway show The Music Man; the ballet works of George Balanchine, "Serenade" and "La Valse" were performed by the Central Ballet in Beijing for the first time.
 These performances and productions reached large audiences in China.

 Early visitors included Lincoln Center Chairman Martin Segal, choreographers Anna Sokolow and Alwin Nikolais, literary artist and critic Susan Sontag, sculptor George Segal, trumpeter Ronald K. Anderson, writers Hortense Calisher and Herman Wouk, and set designer Ming Cho Lee.
-Visitors from China were of an equally high status, although well known in China their names were new to most Americans: playwright Cao Yu, actor Ying Ruocheng, writer Ding Ling, qin master Wu Wenguang, costume designer Li Keyu, composers Chen Gang and Mao Yuan, and conductor Chen Xieyang were among the first batch for whom the Center created programs.
+Visitors from China were also often notable, though unfamiliar to most Americans: playwright Cao Yu, actor Ying Ruocheng, writer Ding Ling, qin master Wu Wenguang, costume designer Li Keyu, composers Chen Gang and Mao Yuan, and conductor Chen Xieyang were among the first batch for whom the Center created programs.